You’ve already had some familiarity with associations, especially the basic

 user.posts).
 There are a lot of other handy things that Rails lets you do with associations too.
 This brief section will highlight some of the more useful methods that come along with associations.

-:class_nameoption in an association?
+:class_nameoption in an association.

-- What about the
+- Specifying the

-- What about the
+- Specifying the

 If you’re still shaky on basic associations, go back and check out the Associations section of the Basic Active Record lesson first.
 This section is meant to just bring up some of the basic stuff you may not yet have been exposed to.